10 Signs Of A Narcissist Friend & How To Deal With Them

 2. Delusions Of Grandeur Is Their Signature Trait

 They dream big and want all things grand – a movie star life, a huge model house, an array of the best cars, and everyone falling for them.
-They want all the best things and are sure they will attain them in the next few years.
+They are vain and want all the best things and are sure they will attain them in the next few years.

 3. Their Blame Game Is On Point